Welcome to today's edition of the Rush 24-7 podcast.

 Here is the answer.

-He invited uh five uh prominent female international journalists in for interviews, and then after those interviews, one by one, invited them into his bedroom and on the record propositioned them.
+And then after those interviews, one by one invited them into his bedroom and on the record propositioned them.

-And you know, that just to me underscore the degree to which he is uh delusional.
+And, you know, that just to me underscored the degree to which he is delusional.

-So on that basis, on that basis, on that basis, Qaddafi's nuts.
+So on that basis, on that basis, on that basis, Gaddafi's nuts.

 On the record, propositions them.